Everest Base Camp Trek

 Duration: 7-8 hours trek

-Today, you'll begin your descent back towards Namche Bazaar, retracing your steps through the beautiful Himalayan landscape.
+Today, you'll return to Namche Bazaar, retracing your steps through the beautiful Himalayan landscape.
 This return journey offers a different perspective, with time to appreciate the beauty and tranquility of the surroundings.

 Altitude: Lukla (2,840 m)